intrepidkarthi/libSDPtransform-android/README.md

 # libSDPtransform-android
-Java version of the sdp-transform JavaScript library exposing the same API.  libsdptransform is a simple parser and writer of SDP.
+Java version of the sdp-transform C++ library exposing the API(https://github.com/ibc/libsdptransform).  libsdptransform is a simple parser and writer of SDP.
 Defines internal grammar based on RFC4566 - SDP, RFC5245 - ICE, and many more.

 ## Usage